jn-goe/CellREST/README.md

 locally or called via web servers following instructions on the [IQ-TREE website](https://iqtree.github.io/).
-We provide the bash script `run_iqtree.sh` to enable parallel tree reconstructions using multiple threads.
-To do so, adapt parameters therein to match your alignment file name and output directory.
+We provide the bash script `run_iqtree.sh` to enable parallel tree reconstructions using multiple threads (see example of use below).
 In all our analyses, we used IQ-TREE version 2 and hence called IQ-TREE via the `iqtree2` command.
-If you use another version, please adapt the command in `run_iqtree.sh`, accordingly.
-For the below outlined exemplary workflow, IQ-TREE output files are readily provided.
+If you use another version or command, please adapt it in `run_iqtree.sh`, accordingly.
+For the below outlined exemplary workflow, IQ-TREE output files are readily provided in the directory `toy_data`.

 #### Requirements